Skip to Main Content

 • Great Danes

 DMC is a naturally occurring group of diseases and is progressive once it occurs.
-Our small animal internal medicine vets in Sacramento are able to provide comprehensive internal medicine diagnostics in order to help alleviate your beloved pet's symptoms allowing them to live life more comfortably.
+Our vets in Sacramento are able to provide comprehensive diagnostics in order to help alleviate your beloved pet's symptoms allowing them to live life more comfortably.

 3. HCM - Hypertrophic cardiomyopathy Affecting Pets